 Build the lid to the record storage case using the same method as above!

 Let the glue dry for about an hour or so, and then lightly sand.
 Paint or stain the color of your choice.
 I painted mine in Behr Thermal.

 After the paint is dry, add the hinges and accessories (metal corners, latch).

 To make this process so much easier, I superglued the hinges and corners in place before screwing or nailing them into place!

 Anyone would be happy as a lark to receive this as a gift, or for yourself to display proudly!

-Love this build and know someone else who would as well?!
+Love this build and know someone else who would love this vinyl record storage as well?!
 SHARE it!